helording/Listening-to-Chaotic-Whispers-Article-Implementation/README.md

 # Listening-to-Chaotic-Whispers-Article-Implementation
-Training a GAN on scrapped Wall Street Journal Articles to make sotck market movement predictions
+Training a GAN on scrapped Wall Street Journal Articles to make stock market movement predictions.

 See project report for more details: